vvraskin/MonitoringAgent/README.md

  - Average rate of transmitted bytes / channel width

 **NFS connection status**
- - Support versions 2 & 3.
+ - Check if mount point exist or not.
+Support versions 2 & 3.

 ----------